vikassri/vikassri.github.io/_posts/2020-07-24-nifi-rdbms-to-hbase.md

 summary: Nifi flow for ETL from RDBMS to Hbase
 ---

-This is going to be intresting as I will be doing the ETL between RDBMS(mysql/Postgres) to Hbase.
-Nowadays there are many Options to do the Data Movement from source to destination but my favourate is [Nifi](https://nifi.apache.org/){:target="_blank"}.
-I will not be tell how to set up cluster or RDBMS in this blog.
-Will write seperate one to set up the cluster/nifi and RDMS.
+This is going to be interesting as I will be doing the data transfer between RDBMS(MySQL/Postgres) to Hbase.
+Nowadays there are many Options to do the Data Movement but my favorite is [Nifi](https://nifi.apache.org/){:target="_blank"}.
+I will not explain about setting up cluster or RDBMS in this blog.
+I Will write separate one to set up the cluster/nifi and RDMS.

 **Requirement**
 1. Hadoop Cluster (HDP/CDH/CDP)